 This course will equip students with the necessary chemical knowledge concerning the fundamentals in the basic areas of Organic chemistry.
-The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following post-graduation in the course.
+The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following postgraduation in this course

-Pericyclic Reactions (15Hrs)
+Pericyclic Reactions

 Molecular orbital symmetry, frontier orbitals of ethylene, 1,3-butadiene, 1, 3, 5-hexatriene and allyl system.
 Classification of pericyclic reactions.
 Woodward-Hoffmann correlation diagrams.
 FMO and PMO approach.
-Electrocyclic reactions conrotatory and disrotatory motions 4n, 4n +2 and allyl system.
+Electrocyclic reactions, conrotatory and disrotatory motions in 4n, 4n +2 and allyl system.
 Cycloadditions-antarafacial suprafacial additions, 4n and 4n+2 systems, 2+2 addition of ketenes, 1, 3-dipolar cycloadditions and cheleotropic reactions.